0xMH/Crunchyroll-Account-Checker/README.md

 I'm not sure I'll be able to make these things, so If you're interested just dive in.

-- [ ] Threading (To make the checking faster, We could using Threading to check more than one account at the same time)
+- [ ] Threading (To make the checking faster, We could use Threading to check more than one account at the same time)

 ### Disclaimer:
 I'm not responsible for anyone downloading cracked accouts list and using this tool.
 Of course, This whole process is ILLEGAL.